mumairofficial/khalilstemmler-website-2019/src/pages/articles/software-professionalism/developer-principles.md

 It’s a necessary strife though, because no one saw how important JavaScript was going to be.

-### JavaScript is fun and the barrier to entry is low
+### JavaScript is fun and the barrier to entry is low for Junior Developers
 Despite the mess, JavaScript is **fun** and producing something initially with JavaScript is a lot easier, thanks to the community ❤️ and the ecosystem.

-I think that’s why a lot of developers flock to it.
+I think that’s why a lot of junior developers (myself included, at one time) flock to it.

 I don't know about you but I hated Java in school.
 Red lines in my NetBeans and constantly being unable to progress to the next lines of code because the types were wrong pissed me off.